rovaughn/platform-docs/platform/manual/tutorial/explore-data-apis.rst

 Delete Data
 -----------

 The request to delete data takes a ``where`` clause indicating what to delete.
-The syntax of where clause is same as in the `select` query.
+The syntax of the where clause is same as the one in the `select` query.
 For the full syntax of delete request, see :ref:`here <data_delete>`.

 .. rst-class:: api_tabs